SparrowFabrications/sparrowfabrications.github.io/diana-f+-filter.md

 Should be compatible with:
 - Lomography Diana+
-- Diana Original and Clone Cameras
+- Vintage Diana (1960s) and Clone Cameras

-It is not compatible with the Diana Instant Square, Diana Baby or Diana Mini.
+It is not compatible with the Lomography Diana Instant Square, Diana Baby or Diana Mini.

 ### Manufacturing
 3D printed in PETG, finished and posted from the United Kingdom.
 I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.